 One is definitely the loneliest number.
-So what's better?
-A single or double oven controlled crystal oscillator?
+So what's better, a single (OCXO) or double oven controlled crystal oscillator (DOCXO)?

-Since the demand on frequency stability will only increase in the future, the base stations and OCXOs of the 50 parts per billion class are no longer able to offer a high enough degree of precision.
+Since the need for frequency stability will only increase in the future, the base stations and OCXOs of the 50 parts per billion class are no longer able to offer a high enough degree of precision.

-To achieve a stability that is less than 1 ppb, you may want to consider using a double OCXO in your design or application.
-In this article, you will learn why and when a double OCXO may be needed.
+To achieve a stability of less than 1 ppb, you may want to consider using a DOCXO in your design or application.
+In this article, we'll discuss when and why a DOCXO may be needed.

 The thermal quality of an OCXO is defined as the relationship between the fluctuations of the ambient temperature and the component temperature.
 DOCXOs can hold the set point temperature to within ±0.10°C.

 In addition to excellent thermal quality, the double oven controlled crystal oscillator can also provide you with: